automatically generated captions

 01:04:59 but if I experience what you're experiencing it may have the same effect and I'm shaping your brain

 01:05:04 and you're shaping my Yeah you're welcome to go at mine.

 01:05:09 If you take even more a kind of a wider perspective think of it you know of the cosmos

 01:05:15 and in the title of the series is the mind of the universe.

-01:05:20 Is that grandiose overstatements what we are doing here on planet Earth.
+01:05:20 Is that a grandiose overstatement of what we are doing here on planet Earth.

-01:05:27 Where we've got a problem when one goes long distances we think because of the issues of speed of light
+01:05:27 Well we've got a problem when one goes long distances we think because of the issues of speed of light

 01:05:35 but on Earth that's not such much of a problem really we we are a little limited

 01:05:42 but not that much limited so is there any reason to think we couldn't have global connectivity we have global